-- Services in connection with custodial care as defined on page 102 - Services in connection with: corns; calluses; toenails; weak, strained, or flat feet; any instability or imbalance of the foot; or any metatarsalgia or bunion, including related orthotic devices, except as listed on page 42, Section 5(a) - Services by a massage therapist - Naturopathic and homeopathic services such as naturopathic medicines - Genetic counseling (except as indicated on page 31, Section 5(a)) and/or genetic screening - Services and supplies for cosmetic purposes, e.g., Retin A, Minoxidil, Rogaine - Treatment of obesity or weight reduction, except as indicated on page 46, Section 5(a), page 48, Section 5(b), and on page 83, Section 5(h) - Safety, hygiene, convenience, and exercise equipment and supplies - Fees for medical records not requested by the Plan - Handling charges/administrative charges or late charges, missed appointment fees, including interest, billed by providers of care - Home test kits including but not limited to HIV and drug home test kit - Phone and online consultations and/or therapy, except as provided under Telehealth services on pages 30, 67 and 81 - "Never Events" Are errors in patient care that can and should be prevented.
+- Services in connection with custodial care as defined in Section 10, page 101 - Services in connection with: corns; calluses; toenails; weak, strained, or flat feet; any instability or imbalance of the foot; or any metatarsalgia or bunion, including related orthotic devices, except as listed on page 42, Section 5(a) - Services by a massage therapist - Naturopathic and homeopathic services such as naturopathic medicines - Genetic counseling (except as indicated on page 31, Section 5(a)) and/or genetic screening - Services and supplies for cosmetic purposes, e.g., Retin A, Minoxidil, Rogaine - Treatment of obesity or weight reduction, except as indicated on page 46, Section 5(a), page 48, Section 5(b), and on page 82, Section 5(h) - · Safety, hygiene, convenience, and exercise equipment and supplies - Fees for medical records not requested by the Plan - · Handling charges/administrative charges or late charges, missed appointment fees, including interest, billed by providers of care - · Home test kits including but not limited to HIV and drug home test kit - "Never Events" Are errors in patient care that can and should be prevented.
 We will follow the policy of the Centers for Medicare and Medicaid Services (CMS).
 The Plan will not cover care that falls under these policies (see details on page 6).
 For additional information, please visit www.cms.gov, enter Never Events into SEARCH.